 June 2: A protestor, Kamal Amari, dies of injuries sustained on May 29 in Safi.

-June 5: In Rabat and Casablanca, 60,000 turn out to protest Amari’s death.
+June 5: In Rabat and Casablanca, 60,000 people turn out to protest Amari’s death.

 June 9: The government launches an online forum on constitutional reform.
 The majority of respondents oppose the king’s absolute executive powers.